Ellestial/100-days-of-code/r1-log.md

 **Readings**: "Eloquent JavaScript" - Marijn Haverbeke.
 Chapter 1.

 **Thoughts**: Not as exciting of a day, but was still happy to fit in an hour of JavaScript despite a busy day.
 I'm enjoying this book and feel it explains things in a very different and interesting way than other sources I've found.

+## Day 8: March 8, 2019

+**Today's Progress**: Watched the rest of the Advanced DOM Manipulation videos in the Udemy course.
+Set up the initial HTML and CSS for the next section -- the Color Game Project.
+I will be completing the project before watching the code-along.

+**Thoughts**: My score tracking game is much more DRY and maintainable than the code-along in the Udemy course.
+The purpose of it was to be a first project for people, but it's nice that I was able to move beyond that quickly.
+I created the Color Game Project last year, and am hoping to compare my new CSS/JS with what I did before to hopefully see an improvement.